-Figure~\ref{fig:sample_debiased} presents the debiased estimation of the ATE across different experimental stages.
-The period prior to the overlapping stage produces unreliable estimates, as illustrated in Section~\ref{sec:heuristics}; therefore, estimates from this phase should not be used to infer the PATE or to guide product decision-making.
-In other words, experimenters should refrain from stopping experiments during the unstable stage.
-Our debiasing framework is applied only to the later two stages: the overlapping stage and the representativeness stage.
-The figure demonstrates that our method enables the experiment to reveal the final, stabilized outcome (i.e., no significant treatment effect) at the beginning of the overlapping stage—2 days earlier than the unadjusted estimation (as shown in Figure~\ref{fig:Empirical}).
-This indicates that product decisions can be reliably based on experiments that are stopped during either the overlapping or the representativeness stage.
-Identifying the specific stage of the experiment thus provides valuable guidance for experimenters, helping them assess sample representativeness and make informed decisions regarding experiment duration.
+The debiasing is applied only to the latter two stages: the overlapping stage and the representative stage.
+The figure shows that our method enables the experiment to reveal the final, stabilized outcome (i.e., no significant treatment effect) as early as the beginning of the overlapping stage—two days earlier than the unadjusted estimator (as shown in Figure~\ref{fig:Empirical}).
+This suggests that product decisions can be made reliably based on experiments concluded in either the overlapping or the representative stage.